 The main tool of combat against the Arctic dangers seemed to have been the difficult manner of meeting them without panic.
 They had found out long ago that to panic was a dangerous thing.
-Panic was a dangerous thing.
 Panic was a condition where the victim lost his reasoning and that was when he became a prime target for disaster to overtake him.
 In the Arctic, to allow panic to overcome one was asking for disaster.
 The north country gave no quarter once it saw an opening.